ayumi-cloud/oc-security-module/docs/api/firewall_requests.md

-deviceCarrier | A string containing the mobile carrier name. deviceIdentifier | A string containing a firewall code when the device has been identified. deviceFlag | A string flagging any issues detecting the device. deviceType | A string containing the type of property, see (*) Device Type List - for full details. deviceIdentified | An integer displaying the number of items found. deviceGeneric | A boolean value saying if the firewall used generic or specific data. deviceHidden | A boolean value saying if the device is trying to hide some of it's information.
+deviceCarrier | A string containing the mobile carrier name. deviceIdentifier | A string containing a firewall code when the device has been identified. deviceFlag | A string flagging any issues detecting the device. deviceType | A string containing the type of property, see `Device Type List` - for full details. deviceIdentified | An integer displaying the number of items found. deviceGeneric | A boolean value saying if the request was a generic or specific device. deviceHidden | A boolean value saying if the device is trying to hide some of it's information.

 #### Device Type List